amanlai/stack-overflow-answers/data-manipulation/matplotlib/gaussian-fit-to-histogram/readme.md

 ---

+### How to plot a gaussian fit on top of a histogram

 `distplot`'s [source code](https://github.com/mwaskom/seaborn/blob/58cf6285d7299ac6dda83bbd4af8dbd019c58058/seaborn/distributions.py#L2517-L2534) regarding `fit=` parameter is works as follows.

 1. initialize some support array,
 2. compute the PDF parameters e.g. mean/std of the given data
 3. compute PDF values from it using the mean/std of the given data